webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 latency tolerant you are.
 It is also important to note that not all packet loss is fatal.
 Losing some video might not be a problem, the human eye might not even able to perceive it.
 Losing a users text messages are fatal.

-Lets say you send 10 packets, and packets 5 and 6 are lost.
+Let's say you send 10 packets, and packets 5 and 6 are lost.
 Here are the ways you can solve it.

 ### Acknowledgments
 Acknowledgments is when the receiver notifies the sender of every packet they have received.
 The sender is aware of packet loss when it gets an acknowledgment